 - Q What should I drink when I have laryngitis?

-- Q Is there a cure for chronic laryngitis?
+- Q Are there alternative treatments for chronic laryngitis?